SURYAVAMSIPSN/Arduino-based-bluetooth-controlled-robot/README.md

 Also note: There is a soil sensor attacheed in the video Implementation-2.
 That was just used for adding something that looks like a claw at the end of the arm!
 The soil sensor is not part of the code.

+Yet another note: Change the PIN numbers in the code according to your physical connections!!

 DCBluetooth.ino ==> for controlling the DC motor wheels SERVOBluetooth.ino ==> for controlling the "Arm".